abarisain/supnetbot/README.md

 # supnetbot
-A Discord/IRC bot for Supnetwork
+A Discord/IRC bot for Supnetwork. Énorme et sec.
 Made with love (and hate too, switch to discord already guys).

 Requires Node 5.x